danielgomezrico/Movies-App-Showcase/README.md

 ## Architecture
 - Is a layered architecture based on Clean Architecture and SOLID principles.
-   - The presentation layer is designed with `MVVM` and `view states` with unidirectional data flow.
+   - The presentation layer is designed with `MVVM` and `view states` with **unidirectional data flow**.
    - Environment variables should live in `assets/.env`, you must run `make doctor` to create that file.
    - Some differences with clean architecture:
-     - it is thought to show an architecture that can evolute over time based on the project/company requirements but allowing us to still apply good practices over the code.
+     - It is thought to show an architecture that can evolute over time based on the project/company requirements but allowing us to still apply good practices over the code.
      - Not all interfaces are created from the beginning.
      - For everything I did not create a use case, I used the repository directly.
      - I don't mean that clean architecture does not work, but that for a small  project, it is good to follow what you need and works for you and not go creating 1000x clases without having a return on that.
+     - Dependency Injection is manually implemented using factory pattern.
 - The Widgets/Pages/Flutter code is meant to be vanilla, so most of the logic remains in the ViewModel/UseCase and can be tested.
 - Folders:
-  - `features/`: contains UI components that represent a full window
+  - `features/`: contains UI components that represent the full window
-  - `widgets/`: contains UI components that represent one small part of a window
+  - `widgets/`: contains UI components that represent one small part of the window
   - `common/`: contains all code that can be shared over the project
   - `api/`: contains all logic to communicate with the API
 - Tests:
   - Mostly of what is being tested is the business logic, we want to have a lot of these because they run fast.
   - One integration test was added to show the use of mockito and UI Robots pattern.
-  - I implemented some extensions to add code sugaring, so it pretty easy to mock requests, futures and streams.
+  - I implemented some extensions to add code sugaring, so it is pretty easy to mock requests, futures and streams.
 - Components:
    - `Favorite feature`: is using a positive UI strategy to show faster the feedback to the user.
    - `EventBus`: used to update the list of favorites if the user changed it, it helps to decouple dependencies but must not be used for everything.